► BYD’s EV hatch priced from £26k with base Active

 The Dolphin’s spec options have gotten a little more complicated with the new entry-level options, with Active a better rival to the electric Mini Cooper and Fiat 500e than larger cars.

-But the Dolphin is definitely worth a look.
+Either way, the BYD Dolphin is worth a look.
 It’s a neat handling, robust and tidy car to drive, well-equipped and has competitive range and performance compared to cars of a similar size.
 The MG4 is a sharper car to drive, but BYD’s hatch has plenty on its side to win you over.
+IT could still be the best BYD so far.

 Specs are for a BYD Dolphin Active